Class 9: Advanced and Performant Python#

 DistutilsExecError Traceback (most recent call last)

-DistutilsExecError: command 'gcc' failed with exit status 1
+DistutilsExecError: command '/usr/bin/gcc' failed with exit code 1

 During handling of the above exception, another exception occurred: